elliot-stark/Continuous-Delivery-with-Docker-and-Jenkins-Second-Edition/Chapter08/README.md

 test3

-Test to RUN for multibranch
+Test to RUN for multibranch exercise 6